Hello World

 Creating a Project Directory

 First, you'll create a new directory to store you C++ code.
-It is a good idea to create a 'projects' or 'dev' directory within you home or user directory in order to store any project you might develop for this book an beyond.
+It is a good idea to create a 'projects' or 'dev' directory within your 'home' or 'user' directory in order to store any project you might develop for this book and beyond.
 Open a terminal and run the following commands.

 Writing and Running a C++ Program

-Within this new 'hello_world' directory we will create a new file called main.cxx.
-This
+Within this new 'hello_world' directory we have created a new file called main.cxx.

-is called a C++ source file.
-A C++ program is then built from one or more of these files.
+This is called a C++ source file.
+A C++ program is then built from one or more of these

-filename contains multiple words the convention is to separate the words with an
+code.
+If a filename contains multiple words the convention is to separate the words with

-underscore eg. hello_world.cxx over helloworld.cxx.
-Now open the file you have just
+an underscore eg. hello_world.cxx over helloworld.cxx.
+Now open the file you have

-created and copy the code from Listing 1-1 into the file.
+just created and copy the code from below into the file.

 #include <iostream>